 3. Go skiing or tubing at the local ski hill, Bogus Basin

 Bogus Basin is a serious winter weekend destination for Boisians and for good reason!
 The ski hill offers locals excellent downhill and cross-country skiing only 16 miles away.
 It’s so accessible that many people also go after work on weekdays and enjoy night skiing on well-lit trails (both Nordic and Alpine!).
 If you or members of your family don’t ski, why not try tubing instead?
-With a convenient conveyor-lift back to the top of the hill, you’ll have energy to go all day.
+With a convenient conveyor-lift back to the top of the hill, you’ll have the energy to go all day.

 If I could live anywhere, it would be inside of Edwards Greenhouse.
 Seriously, it’s warm and tropical with the most amazing floral smells even in the dead of winter.
 At the end of January/beginning of February, the entire giant greenhouse is filled with an intoxicating fragrance as the indoor jasmine vines burst into bloom.
 The greenhouse also offers yoga classes, house plants galore, and the most beautiful winter decor that you never knew you needed.